NewsHounds

 FWIW: A few centuries ago, a Papal election in Viterbo had been going on for several years, until the local government, sick and tired of feeding the college of Cardinals, decided to rip the roof off of the venue.
 Within the space of a week or so, Habemus Papam was called out.

-bemused commented 2013-02-12 11:17:48 -0500 · Flag
+Bemused commented 2013-02-12 11:17:48 -0500 · Flag

 @aria: Methinks you are too kind to JP II who hid a pretty nasty nature behind that jovial public face, whereas Benedict may have been a kinder man who was caught between warring factions that he’d pretty much out-manoeuvred in order to get elected.
 The warring factions on all sides survived the defeat and were making his life miserable.
 While I resented practically everything he stood for, I feel for his pain and loneliness.